Mission and Purpose

 Deborah received a Bachelor of Arts from Illinois Wesleyan University in History and Dance, and a certificate from the Executive Program for Nonprofit Leaders – Arts at the Stanford University Graduate School of Business.

-Lee Ann Adams has served as AICAD’s Administrative Coordinator since September 2012.
+Lee Ann Adams Joined AICAD as Administrative Coordinator in September 2012 and became Program & Operations Manager in July 2013.
 Prior to joining the AICAD team, she was an Admission’s Officer at the Rhode Island School of Design for four years.
 Lee Ann has also worked as an Administrator in the American Paintings Department at Christie’s Auction House in New York City and as Assistant to the Director at the National Museum of American Illustration in Newport, Rhode Island.
 Lee Ann graduated from the Rhode Island School of Design with a BFA in Illustration in 2003.

 - Alberta College of Art and Design